+Degree of autonomy of the teacher/trainer (how detailly is the content/forms/methods of work defined on national/regional level) The professor has a high degree of autonomy within the framework of the study programmes outlined Teachers/trainers autonomy is less prominent (low autonomy).
+Teachers/trainers implicitly bring an understanding of work roles and activities into the design of learning outcomes.
+They participate (as consultant) in developing the national approach and in making VET more responsive to labour market needs.
+High teachers' autonomy How participants lifelong learning competencies as DigComp, GreenComp, EntreComp, LifeComp, are beeing developed The competences are integrated into the individual compulsory modules (Green and EntreComp), while DigoComp and LifeComp are part of the study process left to more individual study.
+The objectives of the life long learning competencies are integrated into the curriculum, and teachers are regularly educated and trained to integrate the competences into education process.
 To what extent school can take participants' preferences into account when choosing an employer They can choose, in cooperation with the practical training provider, the specific areas of work offered, which are mainly linked to the research units, or they can do their practical training in a commercial organisation, where they must submit an application.
-They can choose, in cooperation with the practical training provider, the specific areas of work offered, which are mainly linked to the research units, or they can do their practical training in a commercial organisation, where they must submit an application.
 Students can choose employer according to their preferences.
-We prepare all the information about the learning outcomes etc. - Which forms of blended learning can be implemented (example: FlexModel, Blended Learning, Flipped Model, A la Carte) Blended Learning Blended Learning Blended Blended learning, FlexModel, Flipped Model In a modernly Have you got business Incubator (Business simulation, learning enterprises, from idea development, start-up, to closure) EIT Food Hub - Slovenia is part of the European Institute of Innovation and Technology.
-EIT Food Hub - Slovenia is part of the European Institute of Innovation and Technology. subject is to learn basics about business environment, business plan, marketing and to develop their own business ideas.
+We prepare all the information about the learning outcomes etc. Which forms of blended learning can be implemented (example: FlexModel, Blended Learning, Flipped Model, A la Carte) Blended Learning Blended Blended learning, FlexModel, Flipped Model

+Have you got business Incubator (Business simulation, learning enterprises, from idea development, start-up, to closure) EIT Food Hub - Slovenia is part of the European Institute of Innovation and Technology.
+In a modernly equipped brewery at Karlovac University of Applied Sciences students through practical classes develop the skills of producing different styles of beer, acquire the knowledge necessary for independent control of the beer production process and train for work in the brewing industry.
+In addition, in the newly equipped chemical laboratory, they acquire the basic knowledge necessary for quality control of raw materials and the final product.
+Students have a compulsory subject on economics and marketing.
+The main goal of this subject is to learn basics about business environment, business plan, marketing and to develop their own business ideas.
 Students can take elective subjects in the field of economics and business which include business simulations.
 Also, students can take VET module in the field of public procurement and tourism.
-Organised forms of student support: A-additional professional support for students with special needs; B -host country language learning for foreign students; C - teachers' learning support for students; D - peer support; E-volunteer support; F - other (please describe) F - other (please describe).
+Organised forms of student support: A- additional professional support for students with special needs; B - host country language learning for foreign students; C - teachers' learning support for students; D - peer support; E- volunteer support; F - other (please describe) F - other (please describe).
 Learners receive a salary during the duration of the programme.
 Course provider has a well-developed support structure to help participants with any literacy and numeracy issues.
-C - teachers' learning support for students; Describe if your school promotes alternatives to grade retention and how.
+C - teachers' learning support for students Describe if your school promotes alternatives to grade retention and how.
 F - other (we have office for student support and career counseling.
-The main purpose of this office is to help students with the learning problems, to organize various types of training for developing competences needed on the labour market, to connect students with employers, to advice students (psychological help)
+The main purpose of this office is to help students with the learning problems, to organize various types of training for developing competences needed on the labour market, to connect students with employers, to advice students (psychological help) Other Mobility options for study abroad and traineeships